Neheltary/UserFilesBackup/README.md

 - Windows nodes - "Documents" folder
 - Unix nodes - homedir

-Tested from Debian 11 to Debian 11 / Windows 10
-And from Windows 10 to Debian 11 / Windows 10
+Tested from Debian 11 to Debian 11 / Windows 10 & from Windows 10 to Debian 11 / Windows 10

 # Version history
 v1.0: a network scan is done in order to prompt the user about choosing a node to backup

 # TO DO

-**Security: **
+**Security:**
 - Hide the password inputs --> getpass module
 - Ensure that the user's inputs are respecting the required format